gandor233/INS_FlameThrower/alliedmods.md

 FlameThrower plugin is using a custom particle file.
 But this game will have some problems when loading any custom particles.
 Here are two solutions:

 [B]>[/B] Method 1 [[B]Recommend[/B]]
 Install the reconnect plugin.
-It will force players who join the server for the first time after starting the game program to reconnect to the server once.
+It will force players to reconnect to your server when they join your server.
 Reconnecting can solve the problem of loading custom particle effects.

 [B]>[/B] Method 2
 If you have a fastdl server.
 Download version 2.5+ Flamethrower_Particles.zip or clone from [URL="https://github.com/gandor233/INS_FlameThrower"]github[/URL].
 You can edit it to you own vpk file if you want.
 Put them to your fastdl server "custom" folder, setting cvar "sm_ft_fastdl_file_path" and "sm_ft_particle_file_path" and make sure player is forced to download these two vpk files to them [B]"insurgency/custom/"[/B] folder when they join your server.